silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

  ### MySQL/MariaDB Int width in schema

 MySQL 8.0.17 stopped reporting the width attribute for integers while MariaDB did not change its behaviour.
-This results in constant rebuilding the schema when MySQLSchemaManager expects a field to look like i.e.
+This results in constant rebuilding of the schema when MySQLSchemaManager expects a field to look like e.g.
 `INT(8)` and MySQL server reports it simply as `INT`.
 MySQLSchemaManager has been updated to detect the MySQL server implementation and act accordingly.
 In cases when auto-detection fails, you can force the desired behaviour like this:
 ```yml